lzegelstein/projects/proposal.md

 ## Traversals/Algorithms
 #### DFS
-We will perform a conditional DFS because we don’t want to end up in an infinite loop.
-Cycles will be present in this graph.
+We will perform a DFS that is aware of cycles as they will definetly be present.
 The DFS can be used to answer question 4.
 The complexity of DFS is O(n).

 #### Dijkstra's Algorithm
-**Categorize()**
-We will perform k clustering using MST to group the genres for the user to see the artist recommendations. (k clustering problem can be viewed as finding an MST and deleting the k-1 most)

-#### Iterative Deepening Depth First Search
-We will use Dijkstra's algorithm to find the shortest path and answer question 3.
-The complexity of this algorithm is  O(ElogV) where: V is the number of vertices.
-E is the total number of edges.
+We will create a function or class that finds the shortest distance from one source airport to all other airports in the data file.
+To do this, we will first have to store all of the airport data in a map and then go from there.
+We will need to figure out how to rework the inclass example to make the verticies be airports and the edges be flights between different airports.
+The complexity is O(n) where n is the number of verticies.

 #### Visual Output of Graph
-We will use a force-directed graph drawing in order to visually display the airport hubs and flight connections.
-The force will come from the distance that is set to the weight of the edges.
-The complexity of this algorithm is O(n).
-[Wikipedia](https://en.wikipedia.org/wiki/Force-directed_graph_drawing)
+We will create a graph where we scale the latitudes and longitudes to a standard mercator projection.
+We will plot the airports as circles based off of varying size and color based on the number of outgoing flights to different airports.
+We expect to see an outline of the world.

 ## Questions We Can Answer Based Off of Our Graph
 1. What is the busiest airport?